Cycling through my ancestry:

 Bugsworth, now called Buxworth, is a village in Derbyshire, about 5 km away from Kettleshulme on the opposite side of Whaley Bridge.
 The 1871 Census shows his wife as Mary, which is probably correct.
 Elsewhere we read that 'this being the first Marriage Solemnized in this Chapel the happy pair were presented with a handsomely Bound Bible and hymn Book.'

 Black Hill Gate farmhouse, which had been shown as 'unoccupied' in 1871, was a farm again in 1881, and Alice Boothby was living there as a servant when she met and married George Hill.
-The name was spelled 'Blacklegate' by the enumerator, Joseph Wood, and now included in the Taxal census rather than Kettleshulme - it lay right on the border line between Cheshire and Derbyshire, as the map above shows.
-William was living at Coal Hurst, Kettleshulme and his
+The name was spelled 'Blacklegate' by the enumerator, Joseph Wood, and now included in the Taxal census rather than Kettleshulme - it is right on the border line between Cheshire and Derbyshire, as the map above shows.

 A final view, from Jenkin Chapel, looking towards Whaley Bridge.
 The hill in the centre is Eccles Pike, which is between Whaley Bridge and Chapel-en-le-Frith.